Here is an excerpt from an interesting article from citiwire.net. Food for thought for the democracy and civic engagement action team:

 -

-Front Porch Forum is hosting a free Lunch & Learn Webinar on July 28 at
+Front Porch Forum is hosting a free Lunch & Learn webinar on Wednesday,

 4 days ago